sksaifullahhafiz1099/Graphormer---CSE-471---assignment/README.md

 ---

+## How powerful is Graphormer?
+Graphormer demonstrates enhanced power compared to traditional GNNs by representing the **AGGREGATE** and **COMBINE** steps of popular models like GIN, GCN, and GraphSAGE through its spatial encoding and self-attention mechanisms.
+Spatial encoding allows the model to distinguish neighbor sets $N(v_i)$ and compute statistics like mean or sum over them, while multiple attention heads and FFNs enable separate and combined processing of node and neighbor representations.
+Furthermore, Graphormer surpasses the expressiveness of classic message-passing GNNs, which are limited by the 1-Weisfeiler-Lehman (1-WL) test, enabling it to distinguish graphs that 1-WL fails to differentiate.

 ## Conclusion
 Graphormer bridges the gap between GNNs and Transformers, offering a powerful model for graph tasks by leveraging structural encodings and innovative design choices.